rwong042/rwong042.github.io/_posts/2017-06-08-productivity-is-the-new-counterculture.markdown

 date: 2017-06-08 23:01:50 -0400
 category: my posts
 ---
-I will try to start writing content daily as I get a better handle on blogging.
-For now, I'll start off with some observations on today's perceived "counterproductivity" culture and some advice for anybody that feels distracted.

 "Distractions" are prevalent as ever in the information era.
 There is abundant evidence to show that [humans have a reduced attention span as a result of smartphones][1], but I find this anecdotally true as well.
 I love smartphones just as much as everybody else.
 But think about how your typical morning starts.
 What's the first thing you do?